whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/population_structure.md

 :::tip Challenge questions

-Repeat our earlier analysis for this hwas - create a manhattan plot, a q-q plot, and a summary of the most-associated variants
-- and answer the following:
+Repeat our earlier analysis for this gwas - create a manhattan plot, a q-q plot, and a summary of the most-associated variants - and answer the following:

 * Has stratifying by disease group corrected our inflation?
-(Hint: re-make the QQ-plot.)
+Why?
+(Hint: re-make the QQ-plot, and examine case frequencies in each group).

 * Are there any disease associations in this dataset?
 Where are they?
 (Hint: re-make the manhattan plot.)

-* What do the QC statistics look like for any associated SNPs?
-(For example, the frequency or missingness rates?)
-Do these associations look plausible?
+* What do the SNP QC statistics look like for any associated SNPs?
+(For example, the frequency and missingness rates?)
+Do these associations look plausible to you?

 * Can you find out anything about the function of these associated SNPs using online tools such as [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway).
 (Note that our data is using GRCh37/hg19 coordinates.).
 Could they be